JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2.md

 Definition of Cross-Site Scripting (XSS):
 - XSS attacks trick a user's web browser into executing a malicious script.
 - The attack can be stored on a site and executed when a victim visits the page.
+- When victim visit the site, victim's browser unknowingly downaloads and runs the code.

 Conditions for XSS Attacks:
 - The website must have reflected or stored input.
+  - There must be opportunity where attackers can provide text to site that will be displayed to other users.
 - The input must be unvalidated, allowing the attacker to embed script commands.

 Common Scenarios: